RUBBER TREE (Hevea braziliensis) Rubber is the only popular latex crop which produces white sticky liquid used in plastic industries.

 Diseases of rubber and control method

 (1) tapping panel disease:

 (2) It is caused by a fungus.
-It attacks the tapping panel, especially during humid weather condition.
+It attacks the tapping panel, especially during humid weather conditions.

-They are cause by fungi.
+They are caused by fungi.
 Affected trees produce yellow leaves which rapidly drop and the whole plant may die.